Hannalysis/Skyrim-Weapons-Dataset/README.md

 <h3><u>MVP</u></h3>

 - Convert Dataset from google sheets to json
-- GET requests to show all weapons & get weapons by ID
+- GET requests to show all weapons & get weapons by ID and name
 - POST request to add a new weapon
+- PATCH request to update a weapon

 <h3><u>Update 1 - MS2</u></h3>